 What Do I Do If I See an Overdose?

-An overdose occurs when a person’s body cannot process the amount of drugs or alcohol a person has ingested1.
+An overdose occurs when a person’s body cannot process the amount of drugs or alcohol a person has ingested.
 As a result, they can experience potentially life-threatening symptoms.
 Unfortunately, drug abuse can and has affected large numbers of people in the United States.
 This means that you could potentially be a witness to someone you know or a bystander when someone is experiencing a drug overdose.
 You do not have to be a medical professional to be able to help a person who has overdosed.
-Sometimes, the most helpful thing can be recognizing an overdose and calling for emergency medical attention.
+Sometimes, the most helpful thing can be recognizing an overdose and call for emergency medical attention.
 By learning the signs and symptoms of overdose and some of the ways you can help, you may be able to provide life-saving interventions, including calling emergency medical personnel.

 Drug Overdose Symptoms